Estate Tax: How Will My Assets Be Taxed When I Die?

 Dean Barber: All right.
 Well, super glad you’re here, glad you’re safe.

-Jason, let’s dive into this article.
-What were you thinking when you wrote this article, Jason?
-You bring up so many great points in it.
+Let’s dive into this article.
 I don’t think that people fully grasp what happens when you inherit money or you’re passing money down to the next generation.

 Jason Newcomer: Many people have misconceptions about how things will be taxed when they either inherit it or pass it down to their beneficiaries, the next generation.
 We’ve had clients come to us that stand to inherit some wealth and are concerned that 30%, 40% of it will erode due to the estate tax.
 The current top estate tax rate’s 40%, but the law allows an individual to pass $11.7 million today without paying the estate tax.